DataBiosphere/terra-cli/ADMIN.md

 so that changes can be made when you're unavailable.
 The recommended way to do this is to create an admins group and grant that group OWNER access to the spend profile. e.g.:
 ```
-terra spend create-profile
 terra group create --name=developer-admins
 terra group add-user --name=developer-admins --email=admin1@gmail.com --policy=ADMIN
 terra group add-user --name=developer-admins --email=admin2@gmail.com --policy=ADMIN

+terra spend create-profile
 terra spend enable --email=developer-admins@gmail.com --policy=OWNER
 ```

 To delete the spend profile:
   `terra spend delete-profile`
-This is helpful if you accidentally create the spend profile with the wrong name and need to start over.
+This is helpful if you accidentally create the spend profile with e.g. the wrong name and need to start over.

 ### Break-glass
 A break-glass implementation means that there is a way for users to request elevated permissions on a workspace.